spencertipping/ni/dev/fabric-design.md

 class instances apply to perl namespaces across an RMI connection?
 Not unless we've got packets-as-commits going on. **Replica maintenance is a reason for commits to exist:** issue the series of commits that would produce this state.

+Two situations we need to handle:

+1. A persistent remote, and the hub has been updated with new logic in general.
+2. A transient remote, and the hub has been updated with new logic for that remote.

+Not clear that these are any different from each other.
+The question is how we maintain the state beyond protocol-level reliability.
+A potential problem, of course, is that commits aren't garbage-collected.
+Maybe it's a destructive update process and it's ok to have to re-exec after some point.
+Presumably we can emit runtime state into the exec image in that case.

+What's the line between "state that needs to be updated" and "local mutable stuff", formally speaking?
+Metaclasses superficially seem to blur the distinction.